Navigating the Crypto Bull Run: Tips and Insights

 Tax Considerations and Planning

-Tax planning is a critical aspect of managing your investments during a bull run.
-If you decide to take profits on your cryptocurrencies, it’s essential to set aside money for tax purposes.
+Tax planning is a critical part of managing investments during a bull run.
+If you decide to take profits, set aside money for tax obligations immediately — before spending any of it.

-Using an accounting method like highest-in-first-out (HIFO) can help minimize your tax bill.
-By disposing of the highest value cryptocurrencies first, you can potentially reduce your capital gains tax.
+Using an accounting method like highest-in-first-out (HIFO) can help minimise your tax bill.
+By disposing of the highest value cryptocurrencies first, you can potentially reduce your capital gains tax on each transaction.

 FAQ